toptensoftware/tapetool/readme.md

 *   Repair an original wave recording by copying good sections over bad.
 *   Works with Microbee and TRS80

-Currently TapeTool only works with 300 baud input files, but it can generate 1200 baud wave files.

 ## Download

 Source code: